Enter the 2026 NZCT New Zealand Canoe Sprint Championships today - bring the heat. |

-Graham started at CRNZ in May 2023, bringing a comprehensive range of experiences in the NZ high performance sporting environment, as an elite athlete for New Zealand, head coach of a large school rowing program, and leader of a large not-for-profit organisation; as well as extensive corporate and financial acumen.
+Graham joined Canoe Racing New Zealand in May 2023, bringing a wide range of experience from across New Zealand’s high performance sport and corporate sectors.
+He has been an elite athlete for New Zealand, head coach of a large school rowing programme, and Chairperson of a major not-for-profit organisation, alongside developing extensive corporate and financial expertise.

-As an athlete, Graham spent six years in the NZ Rowing program where he achieved three medals at World Championship level.
+As an athlete, Graham spent six years in the New Zealand Rowing programme, winning three medals at World Championship level.
+He is of Ngāpuhi whakapapa.

 Stacey has been with Canoe Racing since mid 2013, coming from a background in Financial accounting and management as well as owning various businesses.